Exam diet for students [tips you can adopt]

 The response when they are on the cheat day is how drowsy they feel due to the carbohydrates.

-This contrast allows them to appreciate how food can modify brain behaviour.
+This contrast allows them to appreciate how food can modify brain behavior.

 And this can subsequently be advantageous if modified for performance instead!